-EMD Acquisition LLC, formerly Tronox LLC, (the source) is located within the BMI industrial park near Henderson, Nevada.
+EMD Acquisition LLC, formerly Tronox LLC, (the source) is located within the BMI industrial park in Henderson, Nevada.
 The legal description of the source location is: portions of T22S, R62E, Sections 12-13 in Las Vegas Valley, County of Clark, State of Nevada.
 The source is situated in the Las Vegas Valley Hydrographic Area 212.
 The Las Vegas Valley is currently designated as attainment for all pollutants except ozone.
 The Las Vegas Valley Hydrographic Basin 212 was designated marginal nonattainment for ozone on August 3, 2018, and redesignated moderate nonattainment on January 5, 2023, for the 2015 standard.
 The changes in designation did not impose any new requirements at this time.

-The source is classified as a Categorical Stationary Source (chemical process plants), as defined by AQR Section 12.2.2(j)(1).
-The source is categorized under SIC Code SIC 2819 Industrial Inorganic Chemical Manufacturing and NAICS code: 32518: Other Basic Inorganic Chemical Manufacturing.
-The source identified themselves as a major source for single Hazardous Air Pollutants (HAP) (as Manganese Compounds) and Total HAP based on the minor Authority to Construct application submitted on November 23, 2022.
-The source is a synthetic minor of PM10 and a true minor for PM2.5, NOx, CO, SO2, and VOC.
+The source is classified as a Categorical Stationary Source (chemical process plants), as defined by AQR Section 12.2.2(j)(21).
+The source is categorized under SIC Code 2819 Industrial Inorganic Chemical Manufacturing and NAICS code: 325180: Other Basic Inorganic Chemical Manufacturing.
+The source identified themselves as a major source for single hazardous air pollutants (HAP) (as manganese compounds) May 6, 2014, and as a major source of total HAP based on the revision application submitted on November 13, 2023.
+The source is a synthetic minor of PM10 and a true minor for PM{2.5}, NO_x, CO, SO2, and VOC.
 The source emits greenhouse gases (GHG) and it is not a major source for GHG emissions.
-The source is a categorical source (chemical processing plant) as defined by AQR 12.2.2(j)(21).

 The source operates chemical processes which produce inorganic chemicals.
-The three primary chemicals are Manganese Dioxide (MnO2), Elemental Boron and Boron Trichloride (BCl3).
+The three primary chemicals are manganese dioxide (MnO2), elemental boron and boron trichloride (BCl3).
 The source also produces Advanced Battery Materials (ABM) from the MnO2.
 In addition, the source also operates diesel-fired emergency engines, natural gas boilers, cooling towers, a gasoline tank, roads and stockpiles and a laboratory to support operations, some of which are deemed insignificant units or activities.

-Pursuant to a Hearing Officer Order, the source has submitted a revision application make changes to emission units, revise Single HAP emissions, revise Total HAP emissions, speciate lead emissions from the HAP, and address housekeeping issues.
-DAQ will issue a revise Part 70 Operating Permit.
+Pursuant to a Hearing Officer Order, the source has submitted a revision application to make changes to emission units, revise Single HAP emissions, revise Total HAP emissions, speciate lead emissions from the HAP, and address housekeeping issues.
+DAQ will issue a revised Part 70 Operating Permit.